starkleytech/swapdex-documentation/docs/Pheonix Testnet/validator-guide-testnet.md

 However, the Controller Account can't move the bonded funds out of the Stash Account.

 !!! warning
-    **Never disclose your Keystore file or your 12/24 words seed phrase.**
+    **Never disclose your Keystore file or your 12/24 words seed phrase.
+The team will never ask it.**

 ### Create the Controller Account